devnich/windows-setup/README.md

 ### 1.5.8.
 RStudio

-All RStudio configuration settings are under Tools → Global Options
+All RStudio configuration settings are under Tools → Global Options.
+When you have finished changing the configuration settings, click "Apply" and then click "OK".

 1. General
     - Default working directory: **C:/Users/DataVisLabWest**